charlesxwang/NZGD-DataHack/README.md

 # NZGD-DataHack
 This script is used to bulk-download data from NZGD.

-Currently NZGD does not open to public you you may need a username and a password.
+Currently NZGD does not open to public so you may need a username and a password.

 Use: